darylknight/boilerplate/README.md

 -  Run `npm update` to install the latest packages from `package.json`
 -  Run `composer install` to install Craft and it's plugins from `composer.json`
 -  Run `./craft setup` (or `ddev craft setup`)
--  Optionally, duplicate `scripts/.env.sh.example` as `scripts/.env.sh` and update it with the correct paths for your local environment if you want to use [Craft Scripts](https://github.com/nystudio107/craft-scripts) for pulling the database and assets through the command line.
-This does not work with DDEV (use rsync instead).
 -  Update the details in `package.json`
 -  Update the site details in this README.md file